 As for the shorts, leave patterns to younger men, and stick to classic tailored versions in muted colours.
 Tan and oatmeal, or navy are a good place to start, but if you’re feeling more adventurous, pastels look good, as do darker browns and crimsons.

-For most, shorts are purely casual attire, in which case wearing a t-shirt is perfectly acceptable.
+For most, shorts are purely casual attire, in which case wearing a t-shirt or polo shirt is perfectly acceptable.
 For smart casual use, forget office shirts – instead look for cottons or linens with a slightly more informal cut.

 When considering whether to wear your shirt untucked, do factor in your height and body shape.
 Tall people should untuck to balance their top and bottom halves; shorter men look better with their shirts tucked in.
 If you’re smallish but prefer the look of an untucked shirt, go for one that’s fairly short in the body.